 Economic Development Incentives

 All members of the Preservation of Wilson Board of Trustees and committee members support and encourage preservation minded buyers to take advantage of the many Economic Development Incentives that are available.
 These have been created at the local, state and federal level to spur economic development.
-The following will outline the program.
-For more information contact Preservation of Wilson at 252-234-7694 or email@example.com.
+See below for details or contact Preservation of Wilson at 252-234-7694 or email@example.com.

-Federal Historic Tax Credits are available to investors when working on a residential or commercial structure that qualifies for the program.
+Homeowners and investors can take advantage of the State and Federal Historic Tax Credits when working on a residential or commercial structure.
 Most construction costs are eligible.
-These credits require use of the Secretary of the Interior’s Standards for Rehabilitation and should be pre-approved by the North Carolina Preservation Office.
 Tax Credits are not a deduction; they reduce the amount of taxes owed.
-There is no cash outlay given to the investor and you must own the property for at least 5 years.
 For a great overview of this program, click Using the Historic Tax Credits.
 For more information, contact John Wood at 252-830-6580 or firstname.lastname@example.org.

 Visual Improvement Matching Grants:

-The purpose of the Visual Improvement Matching Grant Program is to provide property owners an economic incentive to repair, renovate and/or enhance the exterior of their property.
-Matching Grants of up to $2,000 per homeowner may be used for: Windows, Front Doors, Garage Doors, Exterior Painting, Fences, Porches, Landscaping, Trees and other visual improvements to restore the integrity of the historic structure and offer a pleasing curb side appeal.
+The purpose of the Visual Improvement/Curb Appeal Matching Grant Program is to provide property owners an economic incentive to repair, renovate and/or enhance the exterior of their property.
+Matching Grants of up to $2,000 per homeowner may be used for: Windows, Front Doors, Garage Doors, Exterior Painting, Fences, Porches and other visual improvements to restore the integrity of the historic structure and offer a pleasing curb side appeal.
 To review the guidelines click Matching Grant Guidelines.
 To make application click Matching Grant Application.
 For more information, contact Kathy Bethune at 252-234-7694 or email@example.com.

 Landmark Property Tax Reduction: